r-lib/styler/README.md

 remotes::install_github("r-lib/styler")
 ```

-If you don’t use styler interactively (i.e. not from the R prompt or
+If you don’t use {styler} interactively (i.e. not from the R prompt or
 RStudio Addin), make sure you authorize the R package R.cache once to
 set up a permanent cache.
 If you use it interactively, you will be asked
 to grant this permission once.
 See `?caching` for details.